therealhalonen/PhishSticks/payloads/ransomware/README.md

 ## What it is

-Simple application made with python and tkinter to demonstrate how an application can encrypt and decrypt your files with extensions {'.txt', '.jpg', '.jpeg', '.png'} in the directory it is ran in.
+Simple application made with python and tkinter to demonstrate how an application can encrypt and decrypt your files with extensions {'.txt', '.jpg', '.jpeg', '.png'} in the directory called TestDirz338

-If combined with the PowerShell script below, the application gets downloaded and executed by default in path `{USER}\TestTarget\`
+If combined with the PowerShell script below, the application gets downloaded and executed in path `{USER}\TestDirz338\`

 Right now the application decrypts all {'.txt', '.jpg', '.jpeg', '.png'} files when user gives up the right password (lihapulla).